jonnor/datascience-master/dcase2018/README.md

 * Try to run MFCC feature calculation on M4F
 * Try to run Random Forest classifier on M4F with (precalculated) MFCC features
 * What does a GMM require?

+## Notes

+Feature extraction takes approx 1 second per WAV in ff1010bird.
+Might be doing some resampling that can be avoided??

+original wav, 1MB
+melspecra n=128, 1.2MB
+MFCC n=20 160k
+MFCC as .csv compresses to approx 45% with tgz

 ## Background